apozegija1/Conversations/README.md

 # Internship project - Conversations

+Application for contact center with main focus on communication between users using SMS and Web rts Infobip cnahhels.

 To clone run command `git clone --recurse-submodules`<br/>
 To update submodules run `git pull --recurse-submodules`<br/> or